-It does not come with Google Play store by default, but you can install apps manually by using APK files.
+It does not come with the Google Play store by default, but you can install apps manually by using APK files.

 5. Remix OS Player:

 Remix OS Player is an Android Emulator that lets you play multiple games at the same time.
-It is one of the very Emulators that is based on Android Marshmallow and lets you enjoy latest games and apps.
+It is one of the very Emulators that is based on Android Marshmallow and lets you enjoy the latest games and apps.
 There is also a Remix Central app that recommends you trending apps and games you should try.
-You can also download apps from Google Play store.
+You can also download apps from the Google Play store.

-This is also very helpful for developers because you have option to set signal strength, network type, location, battery and few other things.
+This is also very helpful for developers because you have the option to set signal strength, network type, location, battery, and a few other things.
 So, you can set these things to debug your Android app.
 Remix OS Player has been heavily optimized for gaming.
 You can map keyboard buttons and manage multiple games simultaneously on one screen.
 If you have been looking for Android Emulator for gaming, do not forget to try this.

 However, a major drawback of this app is that it doesn’t support any AMD chipsets.
 So if you are on Intel, the Remix OS player is a must try.

 MEmu is also a nice Android emulator for Windows.
 It is based on Android Lollipop but comes pre-installed on Android Jellybean 4.2.
 You need to install Lollipop using additional packages.
-It is compatible with Intel, Nvidia powered Windows PCs and AMD chipsets.
+It is compatible with Intel, Nvidia-powered Windows PCs, and AMD chipsets.